jbytes1027/Flighty/ReadMe.md

 # Flighty

-A command line Flight and Hotel booking app written in Java.
+A command line flight and hotel booking app written in Java.
 The final group project for CSCE 247: Software Engineering.
 Implemented in two weeks of sprinting after a semester of designing.

 ## Showcase